-Some years – and a few additions and subtractions later – Southlight is now a seven-member salon with a steadfast mission: to promote art south of the Mason-Dixon line, with an emphasis on photography.
+Flash forward to today and Southlight is now a seven-member salon with a steadfast mission: to promote art south of the Mason-Dixon line, with an emphasis on photography.

 To achieve its mission, the Salon has established a schedule of monthly meetings, during which time new projects are discussed, information is presented and photographs are critiqued.
 All meetings are held at 6:00pm on the third Tuesday of the month, at the same location – the home of one of the members.
 A typical meeting consists of:

 - dinner, almost always cooked by the same Salon member, during which time any topic is open for conversation;